datalab-org/datalab/README.md

 * The new and slightly improved data management system
 * Someone think of a good name that isn't taken by Google

+## 15 Mar 21 Update:
+In this commit, the file system has been completely re-worked.
+In order to get the new version to run, you will need to create a new collection in your db called "files" (in addition to the "data" collection).

+If you don't have any data you want to keep, just delete all the documents in "data" and start over.
+Things should run.
+If you want to save old data, you can try activating the pipenv in server and run `python migrate_files_to_files_ObjectId_v2.py`.

+In order to use use remote filesystems, you will have to (connect to the chem VPN and) mount Grey group data backup servers on your computer.
+Then, go into `resources.py` and change the folders to the folders you are interested in.
+The remote access is currently very slow, so I recommend you restrict the folders to be as small as possible- i.e. just your personal folder on each given server.

 ## Installation:
 Before starting, be warned– the javascript app environment installation will take up at least 300 mb.
 Choose where you would like to put the direcotry, and `git clone https://github.com/the-grey-group/datalab.git`